HelenaStage/COVIDschools/README.md

 - North Rhine-Westphalia: NRW_results.csv
 - Rhineland-Palatinate: Rhineland_results.csv

+## Calculating the growth rates
-The script ConstGrowthRates.r will produce the pre- and post-response growth rates for each state.
+The script `SchoolClosureRates.R` will produce the pre- and post-response growth rates for each state.
+A `CountryCode = (BW, BY, BE, HE, NI, NW, RP)` can be used to switch between different states, e.g. `BE` for Berlin.
+This will automatically load the filename `CountryCode.csv` which contains both the observed and modelled data for analysis.
+The model allows for the Fixed Effect `FE` to vary between `None`, `WE`, and `WD`.
+This determines whether the GAM applied in the analysis should have no additional information, allow for changes over the weekend, and allow for changes for each day of the week, respectively.
+We elected to use the `WE` fixed effect.

+### Package dependencies
+- dplyr
+- ggplot2
+- MASS

 --- School reopening ---